 In keeping with the NIDA-CTN mission, the Appalachian Node enables medical and specialty treatment providers, treatment researchers, participating patients, and the National Institute on Drug Abuse to “cooperatively develop, validate, refine, and deliver new treatment options to patients.”
 We organize and participate in national, community-based multi-site trials and subsequently disseminate research findings to physicians, clinicians, providers, and patients.

 The Appalachian Node is co-directed by Drs.
-Jane Liebschutz (University of Pittsburgh) and Judith Feinberg (West Virginia University), with a team of accomplished clinical and research collaborators.
+Jane Liebschutz (University of Pittsburgh) and Erin Winstanley (West Virginia University), with a team of accomplished clinical and research collaborators.

 Provides an enterprise in which NIDA, treatment researchers, and community-based service providers work toward new treatment options in community-level clinical practice.